 Many surveys say that Americans aren’t saving enough for retirement.
 But how much is enough?
 There are theories and strategies to calculate the size of the nest egg you’ll need for your golden years.
 But then life happens, and in life there are unknown variables and unexpected events that can throw a wrench into even the best-laid plans.
 Still, it’s better to have a plan, rather than to fly blindly into the sunset.

-One popular rule of thumb is that you'll need to have saved 10 times your final annual salary by the time you are 67.
+One popular rule is that you’ll need to have saved 10 times your final annual salary by the time you are 67.
 So, for example, if you expect to pull in $85,000 in your final year, that would make your magic number $850,000.

 Another way to calculate this ultimate goal is to look at current living expenses—annual or monthly—and assume that, in retirement, you will incur about 80% of those expenses.

 Some retirement planning professionals suggest using “the 4% rule” to determine how much retirees can withdraw from their retirement account each year in order to provide a continuing income stream.
 Using the 4% rule, according to Jonathan Blumenthal, CFP®, managing director at United Capital, one million dollars of assets can reasonably sustain a $40,000 per annum withdrawal rate.

 The first step is to establish your number and make a plan.
 You may be more likely to achieve a goal if you have a specific number in mind, which can help keep you on track along the way.
 Plus, it will give you a target against which you can measure progress.